JustalK/FAKE-API/README.md

 * **graphql-voyager**: With graphql-voyager you can visually explore your GraphQL API as an interactive graph.
 This is a great tool when designing or discussing your data model.
 I use it for letting people see the erd and the documentation behind the API without doing any effort.
 * **helmet**: Helmet helps you secure your Express apps by setting various HTTP headers.
 I use it for hidding some header and protecting the app against well know weakness of Express.
 * **isomorphic-fetch**: The Fetch API is currently not implemented consistently across browsers.
 This module will enable you to use fetch in your Node code in a cross-browser compliant fashion.
 I use it for testing the unit test, I call every endpoint with a fetch as any browser will do.
-* **jsonwebtoken**: JSON Web Token (JWT) is a compact, URL-safe means of representing claims to be transferred between two parties.
-I use it for creating and managing the Bearer Token.
-* **mailgun-js**: Node.js module for interacting with the Mailgun API.
-I use it for sending mail with Mailgun.
 * **marked**: Low-level compiler for parsing markdown without caching or blocking for long periods of time.
 I use it for reading the content of the Readme and passing it to a webpage.
 That way the README is readable in a browser through an endpoint.
 * **module-alias**: Create aliases of directories and register custom module paths in NodeJS.
 I use it for avoiding transversal path inside the call, it makes the development way more simpler and cleaner.
 * **mongo-uri-builder**: A zero dependency Node.js module to easily create MongoDB connection strings using configuration objects.
 I use it for passing the uri to mongodb and making the connection with the express server.
 * **mongoose**: Mongoose is a MongoDB object modeling tool designed to work in an asynchronous environment.
 I use it like an ORM and for designing the schema of the app easily.
-* **mustache**: Mustache is a logic-less template syntax.
-It can be used for HTML, config files, source code - anything.
-It works by expanding tags in a template using values provided in a hash or object.
-I use it for parsing tags inside the email template and replacing those tags by a value from the app.
 * **node-cron**: The node-cron module is tiny task scheduler in pure JavaScript for node.js based on GNU crontab.
 I use it for managing the calls that need to be execute following a schedule.
 * **react**: React is a JavaScript library for creating user interfaces.
 I use it for creating the user interface for the ERD and documentation.
 * **react-dom**: This package serves as the entry point to the DOM and server renderers for React.
 I use it for managing the interaction in the dom for the voyager.